huggingface/datasets/datasets/ecthr_cases/README.md

 ## Considerations for Using the Data

-### Social Impact of Dataset
+### Social Impact of the Dataset

-The publication od this dataset Our work complies with the ECtHR data policy (https://www.echr.coe.int/Pages/home.aspx?p=privacy).
+The publication of this dataset complies with the ECtHR data policy (https://www.echr.coe.int/Pages/home.aspx?p=privacy).

 By no means do we aim to build a `robot' lawyer or judge, and we acknowledge the possible harmful impact (Angwin et al., 2016, Dressel et al., 2018) of irresponsible deployment.
 Instead, we aim to support fair and explainable AI-assisted judicial decision making and empirical legal studies.

 For example, automated services can help applicants (plaintiffs) identify alleged violations that are supported by the facts of a case.
 They can help judges identify more quickly facts that support the alleged violations, contributing towards more informed judicial decision making (Zhong et al., 2020).
 They can also help legal experts identify previous cases related to particular allegations, helping analyze case law (Katz et al., 2012).

-Consider ongoing critical research on responsible AI (Elish et al., 2021) that aims to provide explainable and fair  systems to support human experts.
+Also, consider ongoing critical research on responsible AI (Elish et al., 2021) that aims to provide explainable and fair  systems to support human experts.

 ### Discussion of Biases